 Packing Tips & When to Go

-Clothes for a tropical climate: It is best (for men and women) to wear Τ-shirts, shorts and loose clothes which don’t cling on you due to increased humidity.
+Clothes for a tropical climate: It is best (for men and women) to wear Τ-shirts, shorts, and loose clothes that don’t cling to you due to increased humidity.
 You should also wear comfortable shoes so that your feet can breathe and you can walk for miles.
 Also, because temperatures fluctuate, especially during the night hours, it would be good to bring along a jacket or hoodie.

 Umbrella/Raincoat: Rain and sudden showers are a common occurrence in Singapore.
 Generally, the weather is unpredictable, so it would be a good idea to carry a raincoat and an umbrella so that the weather does not ruin your mood and plans.